Joberman/process_sat/README.txt

 				inFieldNames
 			dimLabels - List of names of the extra dimensions in the output file.
 Must
-				be a semicolon-delimited list of
+				be a forward-slash-delimited list of
 				comma-delimited lists of labels.
 				Fields with no extra dimensions may
 				be left blank.
 For example, if